 - 1. When a team is sanctioned with the execution of a direct free hit or a penalty, the presence of a goalkeeper in defence of the goal is mandatory. - 2.
 The player in charge of executing the direct free hit or penalty and the defending goalkeeper have to be in a static position.
-The defending goalkeeper will not be able to move until the referee blows their whistle and can leave their protection area once the attacking player hits the ball. - 3.
+The defending goalkeeper will not be able to move until the referee blows their whistle, free to move after that. - 3.
 The goalkeeper of the team that benefits from the direct free hit or the penalty can take the hit so long as they keep their leg pads on and remove the helmet and gloves. - 4.
-Players who are not taking the direct free hit or penalty are placed inside the penalty area of the other half rink, being able to move after the referee's whistle.

-- 5. The timing of the game time is restarted when the referee whistles. - 6.
+Players who are not taking the direct free hit or penalty are placed inside the penalty area of the other half rink, being able to move after the referee's whistle. - 5.
+The timing of the game time is restarted when the referee whistles. - 6.
 When the goalkeeper or any of the players in the penalty area moves before the referee blows their whistle to restart the game, the referees must not interrupt the game.
-They must wait to finish the direct free hit or penalty and then take the corresponding disciplinary measures. - 7.
-In the event that a team does not have a goalkeeper available because it is serving a sanction or because of an injury, a rink player will replace him. - 8.
+They must wait to finish the direct free hit or penalty and then take the corresponding disciplinary measures.

+- 7. In the event that a team does not have a goalkeeper available because it is serving a sanction or because of an injury, a rink player will replace him. - 8.
 A player who executes the direct free hit or penalty can play the ball again after it is touched by the defending goalkeeper, the goal or the barrier. - 9.
 If at the same time that the official game table indicates the conclusion of any of the periods of the match, a direct free hit or a penalty is awarded, the hit has to be executed with a direct shot with no possibility of making a second attempt. - 10.
 Depending on the result of the execution of the direct free hit or the penalty at the end of the regulation time of play, the main referees have to apply the following procedures: - a.
 If a goal is scored, it is validated, immediately ending the game, without it being necessary to make the centre pass from the central circle. - b.
 If no goal is scored, but the defending goalkeeper commits an infraction during the execution, the main referees will order the execution of the direct free hit or the penalty to be repeated. - c.
 If no goal is scored, the main referees will blow their whistle immediately ending the game time in question. - 11.
 At the time of the execution of a direct free hit or a penalty against their team, the goalkeeper is obliged to: - a.
 Be standing on the skates, with the front axles, brakes or wheels, placed on the goal line. - b.
 Keep the stick next to the skates, horizontally and parallel to the goal line.
 The hand that grips the stick is not resting on the goal or on the rink and the hand that is free remains in a static position, without any contact with the goal or with the rink. - c.
 Not make any movement before the referee whistles to start the execution of the direct free hit or penalty. - 12.
-In the execution of the direct free hit or the penalty the goalkeeper may not move until the referee blows their whistle to start the execution of the penalty, nor are they allowed to leave their protection area until the player who executes the shot touches the ball.
-In the event that these violations occur, the following procedures will apply: - a.
-If the goalkeeper moves before the referee blows their whistle they will be sanctioned with a verbal warning.
+In the execution of the direct free hit or the penalty the goalkeeper may not move until the referee blows their whistle to start the execution of the penalty.
+In the event that a violation occurs, the following procedures will apply: - a.
+If the goalkeeper moves before the referee blows their whistle they will be sanctioned with a yellow card.